ncn-foreigners/NMAR/reference/bootstrap_variance.survey.design.md

 - `nest`: Nested vs non-nested strata

-The following are NOT preserved (they conflict with replicate weights):
+The following are not preserved (they conflict with replicate weights):

 - `probs`: Sampling probabilities (incompatible with direct weights)

 - `pps`: PPS sampling specification (incompatible with direct weights)

-**Rationale:** When reconstructing designs for each replicate, we replace the original weights with bootstrap replicate weights.
+**Rationale:** When reconstructing designs for each replicate, the original analysis weights are replaced with bootstrap replicate weights.
 Specifying both `weights` and `probs`/`pps` simultaneously is undefined behavior in [`survey::svydesign()`](https://rdrr.io/pkg/survey/man/svydesign.html).